Tehseen Fawad

 Tehseen Fawad (تحسین فواد) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early and personal life

 She was born on 13 November 1959 in Lahore.

 She is married and has five children.

 She is a social worker by profession and had been Executive Member of Aurat Foundation in 1998.

 Political career

 She had been a Member of the Rawal Town Tehsil from 2005 to 2008 and Member of Bait-ul-Maal Rawalpindi District from 2011 to 2013.

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in 2013 general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in the 2013 general election.

+On 13 May 2024, the Election Commission of Pakistan (ECP) suspended her membership as a member of the Provincial Assembly of the Punjab.
+This action followed a Supreme Court of Pakistan decision to suspend the verdict of the Peshawar High Court, which had denied the allocation of a reserved seat to the PTI-Sunni Ittehad Council bloc.